peterzieba/5Vpld/README.md

   * Part number convention seems to be: "number of inputs" V "number of outputs/macrocells".
 * CPLD Devices (JTAG Programmable): ATF1502AS (32 macrocell), ATF1504AS (64 macrocell), ATF1508AS (128 macrocells)
   * The devices ending in AS and ASL are considered here.
 Both are active, however, ASL parts seem to be difficult to obtain.
   * The BE and ASV devices not covered here as they seem to be difficult to obtain and are not 5V devices.
-If you need 3.3V or lower, there are probably other parts suited to your needs.
+If you need 3.3V or lower, there are probably better parts suited to your needs.
   * Available in TQFP, PLCC, PQFP variants.
 PLCCs can be placed in through-hole sockets.
 <details>
 <summary>Expand here for details on how all of these compare to FPGAs</summary>